|April 6, 2015|

 Considerations when charging large supercapacitor banks

-1) The power supply needs to be as much a current source as it is a voltage source.
+1) All power supplies need voltage and current regulation.
+Most of the time the voltage is tightly regulated and the current is free to vary until it maxes out.
+A current controlled power supply monitors the current and tries to keep it constant by varying the voltage if needed.
 This means that the output current is monitored and the output current controlled.
 While most switching power supplies are current limited, the way they act to an overcurrent condition varies.
-Also, the limit point is usually beyond the recommended operating range of the supply.
+Also, the limit point is usually beyond the recommended operating range of the supply (typically 120% of rated power to allow for surges).
 Common overcurrent behaviors include:

 a) Shutdown.
 The supply stops delivering power and needs to be power-cycled to re-start.

-2) The second problem, at least for capacitors, is over what range of output voltage will the supply deliver continuous power without shutting down or hicoughing.
+2) The second problem, at least for charging supercapacitors, is over what range of output voltage will the supply deliver continuous power without shutting down or hicoughing.
 With most batteries, the range of voltage between discharged and fully charged is not very wide, so it doesn't pose much of a problem.
 With capacitors, the fully discharged voltage is zero.
-This is a big problem in that most power supplies usually won't work into the dead short that a fully discharged cap looks like.
+This is a big problem in that most power supplies usually won't work into the dead short, which is what a fully discharged cap looks like.

-PowerStream has experience with chargers for large supercapacitor banks, including UPS systems using supercapacitors for wide temperature range applications.
+PowerStream has experience with chargers for large supercapacitor banks, including UPS systems using supercapacitors for wide temperature range applications and intrinsically safe backups.